Digital Multimeters Guidelines

 3. If the multimeter makes noise, that means that the capacitor is shorted and is not functional.

-Checking if the Capacitor is fully charged
+Checking if the capacitor is fully charged

-1. To Check if the capacitor is fully charged the current across the capacitors over time should be checked.
+1. To check if the capacitor is fully charged, the current across the capacitors over time should be checked.

-2. The Multimeter must be in SERIES with the capacitor to check the current across the multimeter over time.
+2. The multimeter must be in series with the capacitor to check the current across the multimeter over time.

 Figure 6: The circuit for measuring current across a capacitor